Nashville, TN Property Tax Calculator

 The math behind the result.

 Comparing to other states.
-Property tax rates vary enormously across the US — from about 0.3% in Hawaii to nearly 2.5% in New Jersey.
-Tennessee's 0.71% effective rate puts it in the lower third nationally.
+Effective rates vary enormously across the US — from about 0.3% in Hawaii to nearly 2.5% in New Jersey.
+Nashville's 0.57% puts it among the lowest in the US.

 Questions